phenidone/appnote-amplifier/README.md

 sheet here to act as a heatsink, if that seems to be necessary.
 Note that it will be connected to the negative rail, so don't let the heatsink touch anything.

+## Errata

+Rev.A is missing reverse-protection diodes around the regulators.
+They are considered best-practise for cases where the input voltage on a regulator may collapse faster than the output and as such should not be necessary for this design - the regulators should be the only current drain upon the rectifier capacitors.

+They have been added to Rev.B, and can be hand-soldered onto the underside of a Rev.A board per the Rev.B schematic.

 ## License

 This hardware design is (C) 2017 William Brodie-Tyrrell and is licensed under the CERN OHL; see cern_ohl_v_1_2.pdf